MINT-Labs-Regensburg/SolderCase/README.md

 - Using double-sided adhesive tape, attach the remaining MDF-plate to the lit; this is used as a pad inside the lit for soldering

+## Credits
+- Special thanks to Exxess from the Binary Kitchen e.V. for sharing the 3D-files

 ## Copyright and Authorship
 This SolderCase is licenced under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) - [MINT-Labs Regensburg e.V.](https://www.mint-labs.de).